eflorespalma/SignalRPostComment-ReactJS/README.md

 # SignalRPostComment
-A demo using real time for post comments with SignalR and ReactJS.
+A demo using real time for post comments with SignalR and ReactJS :+1:.

 ## Components
 -News <br />